 Furnaces remain the most common way for homeowners in North America to heat their homes.
 This furnace buying guide has all the research needed to understand your furnace purchase and make a buying decision you’ll be happy with in the next 15-20 years.

 The focus is on gas furnaces, since most furnaces are fueled by natural gas (NG) or, with a simple gas valve change, liquid propane (LP).
-However, we also briefly discuss oil furnaces.
+However, for comparison, we also briefly discuss oil furnaces.

 New Furnace Cost

-When efficiency, size and performance are factored into the equation, expect these cost ranges for:
+When efficiency, size and performance are factored into the equation, expect the following unit pricing tears:

 Reasons to Get a New Furnace